vladdoster/yellowstone-fumarole/docs/fumarole_api.md

 }
 ```

-Technically speeaking, you don't need to provide the `from` or `limit` as the remote server remember where you leftoff.
+Technically speaking, you don't need to provide the `from` or `limit` parameters, as the remote server remembers where you left off.
-If you want to force a specific offset you can fill the `from` field.
+If you want to force a specific offset, you can fill the `from` field.

-The return result is a set of historical event:
+The return result is a set of historical events:

 ```proto
 message BlockchainEvent {